Ultimate guide to Disney Cruise Line: What to know about each of DCL’s cruise ships before you book

 5) Palo (Adults Only)

-What to Do on the Disney Magic
+What to do on the Disney Magic

 There’s so much to do on the Disney Magic that you’ll never find yourself bored.
 Each night there’s live music in the Atrium Lobby.
 The Walt Disney Theatre is where you can find live original productions like Tangled: The Musical.
 Over at the Buena Vista Theatre, you’ll be able to catch a Disney movie, including films that are currently playing in theaters at home.